 At the hearing, students and parents/guardians will have the right to present witnesses and evidence, to examine any and all witnesses presented, and to have an attorney, at the parent's/guardian's expense, to represent the student.
 Any teacher called as a witness shall be given notice no later than 3 days prior to the hearing.
-O.C.G.A. § 20-2-754(b)(4).
-The decision of the Disciplinary Hearing Officer may be appealed by submitting a written notice of appeal to the Superintendent within twenty (20) calendar days from the date the decision is made.
+O.C.G.A. §20-2-754(b)(4).
+The decision of the Disciplinary Hearing Officer may be appealed by submitting a written notice of appeal to the Superintendent of Henry County Schools by hand delivery or by mail to Henry County Board of Education, 33 N. Zack Hinton Parkway, McDonough, Georgia 30253, within twenty (20) calendar days from the date the decision is made.

 A student disciplinary hearing is formal, although the strict rules of evidence as applied in a court do not apply in a disciplinary hearing, the school has the burden of proving that the student engaged in acts that violated the student code of conduct.
-The student will have the opportunity to present evidence and/or witnesses for the Disciplinary Hearing Officer's consideration, but is not required to do so.
+The student will have the opportunity to present evidence and/or witnesses for the Disciplinary Hearing Officer's consideration but is not required to do so.
 The Disciplinary Hearing Officer will determine whether the student committed or did not violate the code of conduct as set forth by the school.